-Top Network Security Weakness
+Top 10 Enterprise Wide Security Weakness Issues

 - Using only single level verification for access to sensitive data - Password authentication is more easily cracked than cryptographic key-based authentication.
 The purpose of a password is to make it easier to remember the login credentials needed to access a secure resource, however biometric or key-based authentication is a stronger authentication method which make credential more difficult to crack.